 People are generally perplexed by the vast array of options available on the market.
 There are a few devices that may initially entice you.
 For example, people may purchase a DIY product because it is less expensive without thoroughly analysing their requirements.
 But keep in mind that cheaper is not always better.

 Price should never be the only factor when purchasing a home security system.
-You should always take into account other factors as well.
+You should always take into account ongoing maintenance, insurance requirements, ability to customise and add specialist sensors.

 In our previous article, “DIY vs Professional Security systems“, we discussed the benefits and drawbacks of each type of system in detail.
 It is always advisable to evaluate each type of alarm and see which one best meets your needs.